Ameliasks/dms1_blog/static/photos/seventh-blog-post.md

 As these are the early thumbnail sketches, the final designs might differ marginally.
 I will pinpoint which icons I like at this point in time.

-For 'security' I would choose 3 or 5.
+- For 'security' I would choose 5, but include more detail in the house.
+I think the idea of increasing the contrast between the key and the house would improve the design.

-For 'size', I would go for 4.
+- For 'size', I would go for 4.
 I think it brings the point across better than the other options.
 And the leading lines could look interesting.

 For 'neighbourhood', I would choose 3 or 5.
 For 3, one big and one small house could give great contrast, but 5 has a mix of vertical ad horizontal lines that could provide visual interest.